ciselab/CPS_repo_mining/analysis/PX4-Autopilot.md

 ### Message
 px4fmu-v5:Comment and define SAFETY LED and Button so FMU can use
-message: px4fmu-v5:Comment and define SAFETY LED and Button so FMU can use

   Safety Switch is HW version dependent on having an PX4IO So we init to a benign state with the _INIT definition